Syria TV (Fadaat Media)

-Azraq added that the channel will try to transmit the values of the Syrian Revolution.
-"We refuse to view Syrians based on their religious beliefs, ethnicity or where they are from," he said.

-The new channel aims at filling a void in the partisan Syrian media landscape.

-Syria TV Programs
+Programming

 Syria TV station broadcast programs discussing Syrian people issues, whether inside or outside Syria, along with airing other variety programs discussing different issues, whether political, social, economic, and/or cultural.

 Reunion

 A daily window overlooking at Syrians’ major issues, whether inside Syria or in exile.
 This window tries to touch upon Syrians’ daily life, and to get them together, regardless of their different views or opinions, throughout 2 hours.
 This can be achieved via discussing Syrian people's sufferings, fears, and joys.
 The Program topic, which is presented by Ayham Nabei, Yara Edriss, Abed Molhem, Assiya Hisham, and Noor Abdulrahman, is based on Syrian families reunion via social media.
-So, it is inspired from what is often discussed at Whatsapp/Facebook family groups.
+So, it is inspired from what is often discussed at WhatsApp/Facebook family groups.
 So, this topic is meant to create a platform capable of unifying the Syrians, inspired by social media tools, but it is using television tools instead.
 This means that this program is following up the stories taken from real life along with tracking Syrians’ reactions at social media.
 Thus, the program serves as a two-way social platform depending on viewers.
 Probably, Media Talk section, being dependent on social media platforms, as it reports the latest news circulated there, is the section that is based so much on this pattern, along with other sections such as: What Happened?
 Our Families, and Extra Time.